 Spiritual Counselor - Provides spiritual support to patients and families, helps with spiritual concerns and assists with community faith referrals.

 Home Health Aides - Assist patients with personal care such as bathing and shaving as well as performing light housekeeping services.

 Volunteers - Trained hospice volunteers provide a wide range of services to both patients and families.

 Pharmacists - Provide support by ensuring appropriate monitoring, supervision and timeliness of pharmacy services.

 Bereavement Coordinators - Support and counsel the patient, their families and caregivers through the advanced disease stages and end-of-life process by helping them understand the feelings associated with the grieving process and providing support services following death.

 Complementary Therapies - Nurture the patient by using various forms of therapy including dietary, physical, occupational or speech as well as supportive types of therapy such as meditation, massage therapy and relaxation techniques to reduce stress.

 Your care at St. Rose Hospice Services can be paid for through private insurance, Medicare, Medicaid or by other methods.
 Our staff can provide information regarding costs upon admission to hospice care and will assist in determining your individual coverage.

-St. Rose Dominican Hospitals is proud to offer Hospice Services without regard to race, national original, religious beliefs, handicap, sex or age.
+Dignity Health-St. Rose Dominican is proud to offer Hospice Services without regard to race, national original, religious beliefs, handicap, sex or age.